aniruddhamonker/contrail-scrape/README.md

 Besides introspect collection, contrail-scrape also supports analytics-api's uves and uve alarms.

 ## Platforms & Supportibility
-+ Requires python version 3.5 and later
++ Requires python version 3.4 and above
 + Requires a linux system pre-installed with python3-pip.
 + Runs on Ubuntu 16.04 and later
 + Runs on Red Hat RHEL 7.5 and later